mananyadav/Athena/README.md

 # Athena
-A voice UI for linux systems.
+An assistant for *Nix operating systems.

 ## Installtion